 Subconscious observationSaturday, Apr 14, 2012 · 200 words · approx 1 mins to read

-I understand that the human brain is doing a lot subconsciously; it’s the mechanism that lets you dodge out of the way of something that happens quickly, especially in your peripheral vision.
+I understand that the human brain is doing a lot subconsciously on your behalf.
+Those circuits implement the mechanism that lets you dodge out of the way of something that happens quickly, especially in your peripheral vision, for example.

-What I didn’t realise was that the brain is also capable of “reading” in your subconscious.
+What I didn’t realise was that the brain is also capable of actively reading in those circuits.
 For the last year or so, while driving, I’ve noticed that I become aware of certain interesting numbers showing on the odometer without consciously reading them.

 What I mean is that my focus and gaze is subconsciously drawn to the interesting number, rather than consciously reading it and finding it interesting after the fact.